-- That the life processes common to humans and other animals include nutrition, growth and reproduction [1] - We have developed the curriculum in consultation with parents, pupils and staff taking into account the needs and feelings of pupils.
+- That the life processes common to humans and other animals include nutrition, growth and reproduction [SEP] - To learn about the main stages of the human life cycle see - We have developed the curriculum in consultation with parents, pupils and staff taking into account the needs and feelings of pupils.
 If pupils ask questions outside the scope of our curriculum, teachers will respond in an appropriate manner so pupils are fully informed and don't seek answers online.